ComputeCanada/wheels_builder/README.md

 - Build the wheel.
 - To test: install the wheel into the build-virtualenv and try to import it.

-By default it tries to build wheels for all Python 3.x versions (i.e. installed python/3.x modules) except 3.5 (so 3.6 and above).
+By default, it tries to build wheels for Python 3.8, 3.9, and 3.10.

+If no `arch` module is loaded, it will load `arch/sse3`, our current smallest common denominator.
+To build AVX2-optimised wheels, do `module load arch/avx2` before calling `build_wheel.sh`.
+This has no effect on generic packages, i.e. those that do not contain C extensions and do not link external libraries.

 `build_wheel.sh` assumes that the package name is also the first part of the downloaded archive, the directory name of the extracted archive and the name